New York City Democratic Socialists of America: Mamdani campaign

-NYC-DSA was of central importance to the race.
+Mamdani steadily gained in polls, becoming second place to former Governor Andrew Cuomo and outright leading in some.
+Mamdani was supported by many progressives and socialists, while Cuomo was supported by the Democratic establishment.
 Throughout the campaign, volunteers for Mamdani knocked on over one million doors, largely coordinated with NYC-DSA.
-Cuomo attacked Mamdani for his identity as a socialist and association with DSA, accusing them of antisemitism during the Gaza war.
-Centrist Democrats were alarmed by Mamdani's rise as the race became a proxy for the conflict between moderates and progressives in the party.
+Cuomo attacked Mamdani for his identity as a socialist and association with DSA.
+He was criticized by the political right and center, mainly for his support of socialist policies and criticism of Israel.
 The race galvanized the chapter, which gained 2,400 members since the start of the campaign by late May.
-Mamdani's campaign came at a time where the base of the Democratic Party was increasingly open to socialist ideas, in response to a "power vacuum" in the party following Trump's 2024 election win.
-Ocasio-Cortez was considered a "top presidential contender" for 2028.
+Mamdani's campaign came at a time where the base of the Democratic Party was increasingly open to socialist ideas, in response to the perceived ineffectiveness of the establishment following Trump's 2024 election win.

-On June 24, Mamdani exceeded expectations, leading Cuomo with 43.5% to his 36.3% in the first round of voting, a margin which "virtually no pollster predicted".
+On June 24, Mamdani pulled off an upset victory, leading Cuomo with 43.5% of the vote to his 36.3% in the first round of voting, a margin which "virtually no pollster predicted".
 Cuomo conceded the race later that night, leaving Mamdani the presumptive nominee.
-Ranked choice results released on July 1 showed Mamdani with 56%, officially winning the primary.
+Ranked choice results released on July 1 showed Mamdani with 56% of the vote, officially winning the primary.
 The youthful, multiracial, leftist neighborhoods in Brooklyn and Queens where Mamdani overperformed became known as the "Commie Corridor".
-Representative Jerry Nadler described the results as "seismic" and compared it to Barack Obama's win in the 2008 election.
-NYC-DSA was described after the victory as "the most dynamic and powerful left-wing organization in the country" and "an electoral machine that is among the most powerful in New York City".
-NYC-DSA members Hanif and Aviles also won re-election.
+NYC-DSA was described after the victory as "the most dynamic and powerful left-wing organization in the country" and a powerful local electoral machine.
+NYC-DSA members Hanif and Avilés also won their primaries.
+NYC-DSA membership significantly increased after the victory, and contributed to an increase in national DSA membership.
+In July, the chapter reached a membership of 10,000.
+The chapter grew to 11,000 members by August.
+Shortly after the primary, progressive city councilman Chi Ossé joined DSA.
+Leaders of the chapter's social housing campaign supported pro-rezoning ballot proposals 2 through 5.